Banks reduce loans, in spite of Funding for Lending

 "We are calling for infrastructure investment to be brought forward, a British Investment Bank and a national insurance holiday for small firms taking on extra staff," he said.

-In total, at least £70bn is being made available to banks at reduced interest rates, but only if they guarantee to lend that money on to the UK's small and medium-sized businesses, as well as individuals.'Slamming on the brakes'
+In total, at least £70bn is being made available to banks at reduced interest rates, but only if they guarantee to lend that money on to the UK's small and medium-sized businesses, as well as individuals.

 The data from the Bank of England shows strong variations between different banks.